daler/pybedtools/docs/source/tutorial.rst

 previous step, or clean up temporary files that have been left on disk over the course of some experimentation.

-To assist this sort of workflow, :class:`bedtool` instances keep track of their history in the :attr:`bedtool.history` attribute.
-Let's make an example :class:`bedtool`, *c*, that has some history:
+To assist this sort of workflow, :class:`BedTool` instances keep track of their history in the :attr:`BedTool.history` attribute.
+Let's make an example :class:`BedTool`, *c*, that has some history:

 .. doctest::
     :options: +NORMALIZE_WHITESPACE